swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-42-detect-drift-locally-with-evidently-ai.md

       cannot tell whether a spike in `image_mean` or `predicted_label` is normal or a sign of decay.
 The training set is the natural reference because it is the distribution the model learned from.
-    - **Reuse the same features for reference and production**: The monitoring module from the last chapter is reused in `build_reference.py`, so both datasets share the exact same scalar feature definitions.
+    - **Reuse the same features for reference and production**: The feature extraction module from the last chapter is reused in `build_reference.py`, so both datasets share the exact same scalar feature definitions.
 Embeddings are extracted from the same last hidden layer in both the service and the reference script.
     - **Evidently workspaces keep history**: Pushing snapshots to a workspace instead of overwriting a single HTML file lets you compare reports over time.
       The local workspace is the same concept you will move to the cloud in the next